LaurentOngaro/ProgramVideoGames/README.md

 =================================================

+## ODIN Pong

 ## Description

-Framework for a project using the ODIN language (https://odin-lang.org), bringing together the useful features to a video game or application project.
+A simple pong game to learn the basic of the [Odin](https://odin-lang.org) programming language.
+Based on the free course [programvideogames] (https://programvideogames.com/pong.html).

 ## Goals

-TODO
+Do not let the ball pass!

-## Movements and actions of the player
+## Player movements and actions

-TODO

-## Interactions

-TODO
+Use the keyboard arrows or ZQSD to move the player paddle (located on the left of the screen).

 ## Copyrights